Ignitetch/AdvPhishing/README.md

 # LANGUAGE
 * Bash Script
 # Contact For Contribute & Issues

-sg5479845@gmail.com
+                                      EMAIL FOR ISSUES AND CONTRIBUTE : sg5479845@gmail.com

 # DISCLAIMER
                                        TO BE USED FOR EDUCATIONAL PURPOSES ONLY

 The use of the Adv-Phishing is COMPLETE RESPONSIBILITY of the END-USER.
 Developers assume NO liability and are NOT responsible for any misuse or damage caused by this program.